November News and Awards

 Frances Lewis presented on “Designing and Testing Behavioral Interventions: A Randomized Control Trial is More than Research Methods” and “Social Cognitive Theory: Historical Development, Concepts and Distinctions and Consequences” at New Mexico State University (NMSU).
 The talk was a part of the Cancer Health Disparities partnership between NMSU and Fred Hutch.

-Jean Tang is a co-PI on a newly awarded $2.8 million HRSA ANEW grant, titled “Enhancing APRN Workforce Competencies: Combating the Opioid Crisis in Rural and Underserved WA State Correctional Facilities,” along with Yorika Kozuki at the Department of Corrections.
+Jean Tang is a co-PI on a newly awarded $2.8 million HRSA ANEW grant, titled “Enhancing APRN Workforce Competencies: Combating the Opioid Crisis in Rural and Underserved WA State Correctional Facilities,” along with Yoriko Kozuki at the Department of Corrections.

-Rebecca O’ Conner is co-investigator and mentor on the recently funded grant ‘Exploring disparities in pain management among hospitalized pediatric patients.
+Rebecca O’ Connor is co-investigator and mentor on the recently funded grant ‘Exploring disparities in pain management among hospitalized pediatric patients.
 Seattle Children’s Nursing Academic Partners Grant’.
 She also recently published a paper as first author, along with other UW faculty, “Short-term outcomes of a diversity, equity, and inclusion institute for nursing faculty.
 J Nurs Educ.
 2019; 58(11): 633-640” and is presenting an abstract on the same topic at the American Association of Colleges of Nursing’s Annual Baccalaureate Education Conference in Orlando, Fl.

 Joelle Fathi won the November 2019 Shark Tank.
 Fathi will use the funding to, in partnership with Seattle Public Schools and the Department of Prevention and Intervention, develop an interactive educational module intended to educate and equip teens in the community to make informed decisions about vaping and where to seek help if they are dependent on the nicotine in vape devices.